justaboutdone/endless-pots/README.md

 This question sent me down one of the deepest internet rabbit-holes I’ve ever been on.
 And odds are, if you’re reading this now, you’re in the same position.

-**Well, good news for you: We might have the answers you’re looking for…**

 ### The Alpha 360º Endless Potentiometer

 **The secret is the Alpha 360º Endless Potentiometer with two wipers.**